 Duan Wu the Dragon Boat Festival

-This festival has many versions of originate stories and many customs in different places in China.
+This festival has many versions of origin stories and customs in different places in China.

 The most common elements of this festival are racing Dragon Boat, eating rice dumplings, and drinking realgar wine.

-It is also popular to put five-color strings (red, white, black, yellow and green) on kids’ wrists, ankles, or necks in the morning.
+It is also popular to put five-color strings (red, white, black, yellow, and green) on kids’ wrists, ankles, or necks in the morning.

-Pleasant smell and fancy appearance make them popular in China.
+The pleasant smell and fancy appearance make them popular in China.

 Qi Xi the Double Seventh Festival

 Double Seventh Festival (Qi Xi) is on the 7th of July in the Chinese Calendar.